Abhi241296/SER574_sensors/README.md

 ## How to run only our component in Unity (for Grader)
 - Open our Unity project
 - Add Sensors_Scene to the Hierarchy project section of Unity
-- Click on play game at the top
+- Click on 'play' game button at the top
 - Go to console and you will see the message "Hello from Sensors Library"

 Sensors.dll